codeandstuf/CattleDepthCollection/README.md

 #example, if you would like to save the picutres to a folder in your desktop, saveLocaitonPath will look something like
 saveLocationPath = "C:\\Users\\johndoe\\Desktop\\BAG\\" #files will be saved in a folder named BAG

-#Lets user set the point of intrest, depth, number of picutres, and time inbetween picutres
+#Lets user set the point of interest, depth, number of pictures, and time in between pictures
-#picture colleciton will start after setup is complete
+#picture collection will start after setup is complete
 pictureTake.setupManual(saveLocationPath)
 ```
-When this is running you will be shown a depth and color pciutre from your camera.
-Click a location on either picutre to set a point of intrest.
+When this is running you will be shown a depth and color picture from your camera.
+Click a location on either picture to set a point of interest.
 After clicking type r to refresh the image.
-When saticified with point of intrest location hit enter on your keyboard.
+When satisfied with point of interest location hit enter on your keyboard.
 ## Alternative approaches to starting picture collection

 to use the same setting as used by Virginia Tech (x = 500, y = 360, distance_to_ground = 3 meters,